golemfactory/golem-docs/src/pages/docs/creators/javascript/tutorials/using-reputation.md

 In the example provided, the uptime metric is given a higher weight (0.7) than the success rate (0.3).
 This means that the system will favor providers with better uptime.
 These weights are flexible and can be adjusted according to the specific needs of your project.
 By experimenting with these weights, you can find the optimal balance and select providers that best meet your project's requirements.

-## The Benefits of Adjusting Weights
+## The Benefits of fine-tuning Weights

-Adjusting the weights for provider selection enables you to focus on what's important for your project, whether it's constant availability or ensuring every task is accomplished without errors.
+Fine-tuning the weights for provider selection enables you to focus on what's important for your project, whether it's constant availability or ensuring every task is accomplished without errors.
 Changing these weights gives you more control over choosing providers, aiming for the best match for your project's success.

 For instance, if your project needs constant availability, you might value uptime more.
 The Reputation System then looks for providers that are rarely offline, increasing your project's reliability in long-running tasks.
 If you prioritize tasks being done without errors, focusing on success rate might be your preference.